Cancer Support group

 Canteen group events & programs

 Our face-to-face events and camp-style programs bring young people together in fun, relaxed environments.
-You’ll meet others who “get it,” take part in creative and recreational activities, and build strong peer connections.
+They will meet others who “get it,” take part in creative and recreational activities, and build strong peer connections.

 Whether it’s a weekend retreat or a local meetup, these group experiences are all about connection, support, and shared understanding, and cater for people who have a range of cancer experiences.
-What's more, 99% of people would recommend us to a friend dealing with cancer, which shows that our services do make an impact in helping people deal with cancer.
+What's more, 99% of people would recommend us to a friend dealing with cancer, which shows that our services make a meaningful impact in helping young people deal with cancer.

 Check out this quote below from a young person who attended Thrive, a program which is aimed at people who have completed active cancer treatment.